enoklearn/engineering/exercises/infrastructure/virtual-machine-provisioning.md

 | Goal | Setup a Ubuntu 20.04 machine on DigitalOcean (don't forget to tear it down!) |
 | Duration | 1-2 hours |

 Make sure you have a DigitalOcean account created before getting started.
-It is also important to remember to tear down cloud resources you don't intend to keep araound -- you don't want to get an unwanted bill!
+It is also important to remember to tear down cloud resources you don't intend to keep araound -- you don't want to get an unnecessary bill!

 ## Steps